-Requirements, Cost Principles, and Audit Requirements for Federal Awards in 2 C.F.R.
-Part 200.

-- PRDOH CDBG-DR and CDBG-MIT Monitoring Division will perform a Capacity Assessment to determine whether specific conditions on subawards to subrecipients and/or in interagency agreements with Commonwealth Agencies are needed.
-This review will allow to impose specific Subrecipient Grant Conditions as needed, in accordance with 2 C.F.R. § 200.208 and the framework established by PRDOH for evaluating risks posed by a Subrecipient. - PRDOH will ensure that all subrecipients with subawards expended during the respective fiscal year that equaled or exceeded the threshold set forth in 2 C.F.R. § 200.501 (Audit Requirements) have been audited as required by Subpart F Audit Requirements for non-Federal entities expending Federal awards.
+- During the subrecipients' risk assessments and capacity assessments, the PRDOH Monitoring Division will evaluate whether the subrecipients are reporting on the required metrics associated with electrical power systems such as affordability, reliability, efficiency, resiliency, and sustainability, as applicable. - The PRDOH CDBG-DR and CDBG-MIT Finance Division will review expenditures to confirm that the use of funds conforms to the cost principles at 2 C.F.R.
+Part 200, Subpart E Cost Principles, and are net of all applicable credits.
+The PRDOH CDBG-DR and CDBG-MIT Monitoring Division also implemented a process to conduct the review of expenditures through the Financial Capacity Monitoring SOP and the Financial Capacity Monitoring Review Checklist.
+The reviews will cover topics such as: items costs, improper payments, and direct and indirect costs, among others, while following Cost Principles as established in the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards in 2 C.F.R.
+Part 200. - PRDOH CDBG-DR and CDBG-MIT Monitoring Division will perform a Capacity Assessment to determine whether specific conditions on subawards to subrecipients and/or in interagency agreements with Commonwealth Agencies are needed.
+This review will allow the imposition of to impose specific Subrecipient Grant Conditions as needed, in accordance with 2 C.F.R. § 200.208 and the framework established by PRDOH for evaluating risks posed by a Subrecipient.8 - PRDOH will ensure that all subrecipients with subawards expended during the respective fiscal year that equaled or exceeded the threshold9 set forth in 2 C.F.R. § 200.501 (Audit Requirements) have been audited as required by Subpart F Audit Requirements for non-Federal entities expending Federal awards.
 Compliance with the Single Audit requirements is ensured through the Capacity Assessment, Risk Assessment, and Monitoring Events described in this manual and as outlined below. - The Capacity Assessment Submission Package Questionnaire, Section 3.3 Single Audit Process and Outcomes, intends to assess a subrecipient's compliance history with federal requirements as observed by single audits of federally funded grant programs.
-The subrecipient is required to provide copies of the three (3) most recent single audits and the Monitor reviews the independent auditor's reports on internal controls over financial statements and major federal programs.
-Depending on the findings issued by the auditor, the PRDOH CDBG-DR and CDBG-MIT Monitoring Division determines the potential risks posed by the subrecipient and may recommend special conditions to the agreement in order to mitigate these risks.
-During the Monitoring event, the Monitor utilizes the HUD CPD Monitoring Checklist Exhibit 34-1 "Guide for Review of Financial Management and Audits", (Section F corresponds to Audit Requirements) which intends to review if the monitored entity follows the audit
+The subrecipient is required to provide copies of the three (3) most recent single audits and the Monitor reviews the independent auditor's reports on internal controls over financial statements and major federal programs.10 Depending on the findings issued by the auditor, the PRDOH CDBG-DR and CDBG-MIT Monitoring Division determines the potential risks posed by the subrecipient and may recommend special conditions to the agreement in order to mitigate these risks.
+During the Monitoring event, the Monitor utilizes the HUD CPD Monitoring Checklist Exhibit 34-1 "Guide for Review of Financial Management and Audits", (Section F corresponds to Audit Requirements) which intends to review if the monitored entity follows the audit requirements of 2 C.F.R.
+Part 200 Subpart F (Audit Requirements), including 2 C.F.R. § 200.425, for the audit of non-Federal entities expending Federal awards.

-&lt;sup>8 See the Capacity Assessment section which indicates that the PRDOH CDBG-DR and CDBG-MIT Monitoring Division performs capacity assessments in compliance with 2 C.F.R. § 200.208(b)(1).
+8 See the Capacity Assessment section which indicates that the PRDOH CDBG-DR and CDBG-MIT Monitoring Division performs capacity assessments in compliance with 2 C.F.R. § 200.208(b)(1).

-&lt;sup>9 Any subrecipient that expends \$750,000 or more of federal grants or awards in any given year is required to undertake a single audit.
+9 Any subrecipient that expends \$750,000 or more of federal grants or awards in any given year is required to undertake a single audit.